-QNB has launched a wide range of initiatives in Qatar, where the Qatar operations of QNB's corporate banking services accounted for 68.7 per cent. of total segment profit for the year ended 31 December 2014 and 65.4 per cent. of total segment profit for the nine month period ended 30 September 2015.
-In 2008, for example, QNB established QNB Capital LLC ("QNB Capital"), a QFC-registered entity, to provide investment banking services to corporate, institutional, government and government-related clients within Qatar and the wider MENA region.
-Since its establishment, QNB Capital has advised on most of the largest debt and equity transactions involving Qatar, including acting as a joint lead manager in connection with a number of sovereign and corporate bond offerings totalling over U.S.\$22 billion over the last five years.
-In June 2014, QNB Capital acted as a joint lead manager for the Republic of Kenya's U.S.\$2 billion inaugural bond issuance.
-In addition, QNB Capital was the lead financial advisor for the U.S.\$885 million initial public offering of Mesaieed Petrochemical Holding Company that was listed on the QSE in February 2014.
-QNB Capital has also provided financial advice in connection with the merger of a number of Qatar-based entities, including the sale of QP's Amwaj operation to Gulf International Services in 2012.
-In addition, QNB Capital advised on the merger between Qatar Navigation and Qatar Shipping in 2009 and 2010, one of the largest public company mergers ever undertaken in Oatar and advised Vodafone Oatar in April 2009 on a U.S.\$1.0 billion initial public offering, which was one of the largest equity raisings in the region.
-In the first half of 2013, QNB Capital advised the QNB Group on its acquisition of NSGB (now QNB ALAHLI), and in September 2014, QNB Capital advised the QNB Group in its acquisition of a minority stake in Ecobank.
-During 2015, QNB Capital has been providing financial and strategic advisory services to a number of Qatari companies across various mandates, including companies considering an initial public offering, a crossborder acquisition in the hospitality sector and capital restructuring for a manufacturing company.
+QNB has launched a wide range of initiatives in Qatar, where the Qatar operations of QNB's corporate banking services accounted for 64.8 per cent. of total segment profit for the year ended 31 December 2015 and 57.7 per cent. of total segment profit for the nine-month period ended 30 September 2016.
+In 2008, for example, QNB established QNB Capital LLC ("QNB Capital"), a QFC-registered entity, to provide high quality investment banking and advisory services in Qatar and the MENA region.
+QNB Capital is split primarily into six business divisions focusing on: (i) mergers and acquisitions; (ii) equity capital markets; (iii) debt capital markets; (iv) strategic advisory; (v) project finance and infrastructure; and (vi) asset management.

+Since its inception, ONB Capital has been mandated on a number of high-profile transactions, supporting ONB's market-leading position in the area of corporate finance and advisory services in Oatar.
+Specifically, ONB Capital has acted as a joint lead manager on a number of local, regional and international sovereign and corporate bond and sukuk offerings totalling over U.S.\$31 billion over the last five years.
+In June 2016, ONB Capital acted as a joint lead manager for the State of Qatar's U.S.\$9 billion triple tranche bond issuance, the largest bond issuance in the MENA region to date.
+In addition, QNB Capital has acted as a joint lead manager on four other bond and sukuk transactions totalling U.S.\$2.5 billion in 2016 to date.
+ONB Capital has also provided financial advice in connection with the merger of a number of Qatar-based entities, including the sale of QP's Amwaj operation to Gulf International Services and on the merger between Qatar Navigation and Qatar Shipping, one of the largest public company mergers ever undertaken in Qatar.
+During 2015 and 2016, QNB Capital advised the QNB Group on its successful acquisition of Finansbank A.S. (now known as QNB Finansbank) in Turkey, a transaction with a value of EUR 2.71 billion (QR11.0 billion).
+QNB Capital continues to provide financial and strategic advisory services to a number of Qatari companies across various mandates, including companies considering an initial public offering, a cross-border acquisition in the hospitality sector, capital restructuring for a manufacturing company and advising government related entities on utilising public-private partnership models for large scale projects based in Qatar.
+In addition, QNB Capital advises on and undertakes the asset management of a large real estate portfolio predominantly based in Europe that includes properties such as the Shard in London.

+QNB believes that its direct involvement in many of the largest transactions involving Qatar locally and internationally provides QNB Capital with a competitive advantage in this area.